passandscore/metaverse-marketplace/README.md

 #### Security

-- Reentrancy is handled with a Reentrancy Guard from the Open Zeppelin nonReentrant library.
+- Re-entrancy is handled with a Re-entrancy Guard from the Open Zeppelin nonReentrant library.
 [See here](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/security/ReentrancyGuard.sol)

 #### Optimization

-- Code duplication has been eliminated using previously-deployed contracts, main those that have been audited from s [OpenZeppelin's Solidity Library](https://github.com/OpenZeppelin/openzeppelin-contracts)
+- Code duplication has been eliminated using previously-deployed contracts, mainly those that have been audited from [OpenZeppelin's Solidity Library](https://github.com/OpenZeppelin/openzeppelin-contracts)
 - Event indexing allows you to search for these events using the indexed parameters as filters.

 #### Design Patterns

 Below are a couple of the design patterns that are implemented.
 I may have overlooked some of the patterns used within the imported Open Zeppelin libraries.

 | Category      | Pattern                    |
 | ------------- | -------------------------- |